aureliusenterprise/flink-ci/README.md

 a terminal on the dev container and start the python virtual environment source .venv/bin/activate

-if you are executing for the first time, make a copy of the sample env file cp .env_sample .env

-and potentially adkust the values.
-Next these environment variables have to be added to the terminal using the following commands set -a source jobs/.env set +a

 to submit a job like e.g. Publish_state you can call from the project root directory flink run -d -py jobs/publish_state.py -pyexec /workspace/.venv/bin/python